Distillers’ attempt to fill sanitizer void threatened by FDA red tape

 The Food and Drug Administration has issued guidelines that distilleries say could shunt them to the sidelines, unable to use their stocks of alcohol any more to help out.

-The problem, it turns out, is that sanitizer produced from alcohol made for drinking — known in the business as undenatured — just tastes too good, and FDA officials fear the consequences of a child who gets hands on a bottle.
+The problem, it turns out, is that sanitizer produced from alcohol made for drinking — known in the business as undenatured — just tastes too good, and FDA officials fear the consequences of children who get their hands on a bottle.

-Agency guidelines say sanitizer must either be made from denatured alcohol, which is not drinkable, or if made from undenatured alcohol it must have a “bitterant” added to make it unpalatable.
+Agency guidelines say sanitizer must either be made from denatured alcohol, which is not drinkable, or if made from undenatured alcohol, it must have a “bitterant” added to make it unpalatable.

 The distilling industry says there’s a shortage of bitterants that meet the FDA’s standards, and besides, they can be “very persistent.”
 Once added to the distilling process, it can be difficult to remove them when the distillers are able to get back to normal production.